medic/medic-docs/troubleshooting/replicating-production-locally.md

 ### Small production instances

 If there isn't much data you can replicate the entire DB locally.
 You can initiate this either from your local Fauxton, or from the command line.
-You must use an administrator username and password for this for both the source and destination.
+You must use an administrator username and password for this at both the source and destination.

 For Fauxton, navigate to http://localhost:5984/_utils/#/replication/_create For command line, see: http://docs.couchdb.org/en/2.1.1/api/server/common.html#post--_replicate